The Cloud Computing report is sponsored by Abacus Next.

-To keep it simple, the 2018 Legal Technology Survey Report has focused on the basic concept of a “web-based software service or solution,” including SaaS.
-In practical terms, you can understand cloud computing as software or services that can be accessed and used over the Internet using a browser (or, commonly now, a mobile app), where the software itself is not installed locally on the computer being used by the lawyer accessing the service.
+To keep it simple, the 2019 Legal Technology Survey has focused on the basic concept of a “web-based software service or solution,” including SaaS.
+In practical terms, you can understand cloud computing as software or services that can be accessed and used over the internet using a browser (or, commonly now, a mobile app), where the software itself is not installed locally on the computer or phone being used by the lawyer accessing the service.
 Your data are also processed and stored on remote servers rather than on local computers and hard drives.
-Another common way to describe cloud services is to refer to “web services” or “hosted services.”
+Cloud applications might also be referred to as “web services” or “hosted services.”

 Despite slow growth and wariness of lawyers, cloud computing appears to be moving toward becoming a standard approach in legal technology, with more than half now using cloud services.

-- Despite some reservations, lawyers continued to use popular consumer cloud services like Dropbox, Google Apps, iCloud, and Evernote at higher rates than dedicated legal cloud services.
-Clio and NetDocuments rank the highest among the legal cloud services.
+- Despite some reservations, lawyers continued to use popular consumer cloud services like Google Apps, iCloud, and Evernote at higher rates than dedicated legal cloud services.
+Clio and NetDocuments ranked the highest among the legal cloud services.

-- The 2018 Survey results also suggest that client-focus is not top of mind for lawyers using and considering the use of cloud computing.
-The consideration of client needs, expectations, and desires could become a key target area for innovative lawyers and firms.
+- The 2019 Survey results also suggest that client-focus is not a driving factor for lawyers using and considering the use of cloud computing.
+The consideration of client needs, expectations, and desires should be a key target area for innovative lawyers and firms.

 - Solos, small firms, and medium-sized firms have higher cloud usage than large firms.
 These results might reflect a lack of familiarity with the tools used in large firms or the dependence of large firm lawyers on IT departments.

 - Only 8% of respondents indicated that they expected to replace an existing software tool with a cloud tool in 2018.
-47% have no plan to do so and 40% don’t know.
+48% have no plan to do so and 40% don’t know.